Non-native radiation can be categorized into 4 specific types of EMFs that have been linked to adverse health effects:

-It needs to be brought to attention, that deploying 5G Communication technology does NOT only entail the new spectrum, but will be a combination of 3G, 4G technologies AND the new millimeter waves technology.
+It needs to be brought to attention, that deploying 5G Communication technology does NOT only entail the new spectrum, but will be a combination of 3G, 4G technologies AND the new millimetre waves technology.

-Base stations will need to be deployed a lot more densely than the current infrastructure exposing us to more radiation – Safety limits for mobile telecommunication technologies are outdated – these were set in 1998 by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) based on the premise that if radiofrequency radiation limits protected the human tissue from overheating, the public was adequately protected (i.e. based on non-ionizing radiation).
+Base stations will need to be deployed a lot more densely than the current infrastructure exposing us to more radiation – Safety limits for mobile telecommunication technologies are outdated – these were set in 1998 by the International Commission on Non-Ionising Radiation Protection (ICNIRP) based on the premise that if radio-frequency radiation limits protected the human tissue from overheating, the public was adequately protected (i.e. based on non-ionising radiation).
 Since then new information has come to light and many scientists and members of the medical fraternity are of the belief that based on scientific evidence, the combination of these technologies could cause negative effects on life forms on earth.

 To date, no conclusive studies demonstrating the irrevocably safe use of the 5G technologies (and the older technologies for that matter) exist.
 For this reason, it is imperative that the Precautionary Principle be applied to the 5G technology roll-out specifically as:

 Current limited studies on humans and animals indicate that some effects are possible.
 These effects appear to be affecting physiology of internal organs, including the brain.